metagenomics/metagenomics-tk/docs/developer_guidelines.md

         pattern: "{**.out,**.err, **.sh, **.log}", enabled: params.logLevel <= params.LOG_LEVELS.ALL
 ```

-Furthermore the params.LOG_LEVELS.* parameters can be used inside of a process to enable or disable intermediate results for debugging purposes.
+Furthermore the `params.LOG_LEVELS.*` parameters can be used inside of a process to enable or disable intermediate results for debugging purposes.
-In case the log is the send to the pDumpLogs process (see Process section), you can specify the log level as part of the tuple:
+In cases where the log is send to the pDumpLogs process (see Process section), you can specify the log level as part of the tuple:

 ```
 tuple env(FILE_ID), val("${output}"), val(params.LOG_LEVELS.INFO), file(".command.sh"), \